department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 You're eligible for this benefit if one of the descriptions below is true for you.

 **One of these must be true:**
-- Second degree (partial thickness) or worse burns over 20% of the body, including the face and head, **or**
+- You've suffered second degree (partial thickness) or worse burns over 20% of the body, including the face and head, **or**
 - Second degree (partial thickness) or worse burns over 20% of the face only

 **Note:** Percentage may be measured using the Rule of Nines or any other acceptable alternative.